How is breast cancer treated?

 - The patient’s BRCA1/BRCA2 status

 Breast cancer treatment formats

 Radiotherapy, or Radiation Therapy: This uses exposure to high-intensity radiation to kill cancerous cells.
 The intent of radiation therapy is to remove any residual disease and to minimize the chances of local recurrence.
-Radiotherapy is used as a component of BCT, where as radiation is advised after mastectomy, depending on the post-surgical pathological findings.
+Radiotherapy is a component of BCT, where radiation is advised after mastectomy, depending on the post-surgical pathological findings.

 Treatment of recurrent breast cancer (cases of breast cancer relapse)